retrogrand/LogosOS/docs/Appendix_M3.md

 > The README is the contract and plumbing.
 > This appendix is the junk drawer and lore shelf.

-LogosOS v1.0 is written as a **governance core** for language agents:
+LogosOS v1.0 is written as a **governance runtime** for language agents:
 Trinity Kernel (Θ / Δ / φ), Crux Shell (⚭), MeaningFS, Δ-ledger, ICARUS, RPL hooks.

 Underneath that, a second layer evolved: